mburrough/MasterKeySim/README.md

 1. The simulation only considers a basic lock system with one operator key and one master key.
 Things like multi-level-masters or multiple shear lines are not supported.
 1. Maximum Adjacent Cut / Minimum Opposite Cut Specifications (MACS / MOCS) are not supported.
 1. Duplicate keys are not tracked/excluded.
+1. There is no input validation on the variables to KeyTest.
+Program assumes you provide sane values.

 **No guarantee is made to the accuracy of this calculation.
 This program is a hypothetical simulation, and not designed to assess any particular brand or model of real world lock/key system.
 To be used for entertainment purposes only.**